Updated: Aug 22, 2022

 In a global assessment of methane by the UN Environment Programme and the Climate & Clean Air Coalition (CCAC), they note that methane from human activities could be reduced by 45% within the next ten years, and if managed, it would reduce global temperatures by 0.3°C by 2045, which would help to meet the Paris Agreement’s objective to limit global temperature rise to 1.5°C.

-Reducing methane emissions in these areas is one way to reduce the effect of global warming with initiatives including relatively simple fixes such as locating and repairing methane leaks in pipes when they occur, reducing their release.
+Reducing methane emissions in the areas that produce the most (agriculture, fossil fuels and waste) is one way to reduce the effect of global warming with relatively simple fixes, such as locating and repairing methane leaks in pipes when they occur, reducing their release.

-Eventually, biotechnologies like Pure Air Zone, have a significant impact on breaking down this substance.
+Many companies and scientists are looking to biotechnology to reduce methane in the air.
+Solutions like Pure Air Zone have a significant impact on breaking down this substance.

-We have harnessed a unique biophysical principle to be able to attract all harmful particles which would never respond to gravity or ventilation.
-Once the contaminants, including methane, are attracted to our reactor, a process called methane oxidation happens.
+By harnessing a unique biophysical principle, Pure Air Zones are able to attract all harmful pollutants (such as particles and gasses) which would never respond to gravity or ventilation.
+Once the contaminants, including methane, are attracted to our bioreactor, a process called methane oxidation happens.
 This is a microbial metabolic process that is carried out by specific groups of bacteria.
-Thanks to natural bio.oxidation the contaminants and compounds are digested and transformed into water, carbon dioxide in a minimum quantity (as a result of cellular respiration), and if present, base elements.
+Thanks to natural bio oxidation, the contaminants and compounds are digested and transformed into water, carbon dioxide in a minimum quantity (as a result of cellular respiration), and if present, base elements.

 If more businesses implemented solutions like becoming a Pure Air Zone, the impact on the climate would be enormous.
 If you’re interested in learning more, discover how your business can become a Pure Air Zone below.